“Hello there Kaidus!” A burly man past his prime exclaimed happily.

-As Mirat stated, his new classes as a second year are:
+As Mirat stated, his new classes as a second year were:

 Strategic Magic Engagements and Maneuvers, or SMEM for short.
 An advance class that utilizes magic for combat against enemies of superior numbers, or abilities.
 It was a debate and theory class about specific situations instead of hands on combat like the previous Advance Group Combat class.

-His second class is Advance Arkane studies—since he never finished Intermediate Arkane Studies—in the hopes of learning something new about the progression of magic over the centuries.
+His second class was Advance Arkane studies—since he never finished Intermediate Arkane Studies—in the hopes of learning something new about the progression of magic over the centuries.